tagazok/my-workshops/custom-vision/tutorial.md

 As with any project, a few tools are going to be needed.
 In particular you'll need a code editor, an Azure subscription, and a couple of keys for Custom Vision.

 Start by opening the <a href="https://ms.portal.azure.com/#blade/Microsoft_Azure_ProjectOxford/CognitiveServicesHub/CustomVision?ocid=OCID&wt.mc_id=WTMCID" target="_blank">Custom Vision dashboard</a> in the Azure Portal.
-Then, click on the `Create` button.
+Then, click on the `+ Create` button or the `Create custom vision` button if you don't have any custome vision yet.
 This link will take you to the Custom Vision creation form.
 You may be prompted to log into your Azure Subscription.
 If you don't have one you can create a Free trial.

 Let's fill it out!